Zerega's Spanish Troubadours: Personal

 Eduardo Zerega was born Edgar E. Hill around 1860 in Columbus, Indiana, USA.
 On 21 April 1880 he married May D Keith in Bartholomew, Indiana.
 Because the marriage was opposed by her father, the couple left Columbus, and went to live in London.
 When visiting New York in 1896, the papers described him as "about five feet five inches in height, and strongly built".
 For a time in England, Eduardo Zerego claimed to be a Spanish national, before confirming his American citizenship.
 He died in London on 22 July 1922, leaving effects of £5,105, (worth about £250,000 now).

 The Zeragas had one daughter, Chinita Zerega, born around 1882.
 As a youngster, she often appeared with the Spanish Troubadours, sometimes credited as "Chinita Gomez Zerega", and also billed as "La Chinita: The Little Dancer", who also performed for Queen Victoria in 1895.
 In 1903, she was performing with a Mme Nińa Lewelin in their own ensemble, Los Trobadores, described as "Mandolinists, Guitarists, Banjoists, Vocalists and Dancers".
 In 1911, she was performing in Singapore in her own production called "La Pandera", described as "Novel Attraction" and "Typical Dance of Aragona".

 Souvenir de Bovio

 Souvenir de Bovio (translation: Souvenir of the Groom) is a romance, and described as the only composition by E. Zerega from around 1900.
 A recording by mandolinist Hugo D'Alton accompanied by pianist Clifton Helliwell was released in 1961 on the Collectors Record label.
 In 2009, mandolinist Alison Stephens arranged the piece for mandolin with Craig Ogden on guitar, and released it on their CD Souvenirs.

 The Zerega Mystery

-On the 6th May 1896, a woman registered at the Colonnade Hotel, Lafayette Place, New York, as "Mrs Everett of Boston".
+On 6 May 1896, a woman registered at the Colonnade Hotel, Lafayette Place, New York, as "Mrs Everett of Boston".
 Two days later, she committed suicide by shooting herself with a revolver through the left ear.
 The suicide note read: